bomsy/bomsy.github.io/_posts/2016-06-30-spying-on-fake-promises.md

 published: true
 comments: true
 ---

-Ran into an issue today, which took me a little bit of time to figure out...<!--more-->
+Ran into an issue today, which took me a little bit of time to figure out.

 Over time i've discovered that documenting experiences has a way of providing perspective, greater insight and you can help others while at it.

 So here's my experience trying to spy on a function that returns a promise

 ### Problem

 I was trying to test some code which looks something like this

 ```js
 $scope.loadItems = function() {
   var opts = {